status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/quick-start-windows.md

 # Quick start - Windows

-This page takes you through the steps of getting the Fluffy Portal node running on the public network.
+This page takes you through the steps of getting the Nimbus Portal node running on the public network.

 The guide assumes Windows is being used.
 For Linux/macOS users follow this